bysiuxvx/bysiuxvx/README.md

-- 👋 Hi, I’m @bysiuxvx
+- 👋 Hi, I’m Patryk
 - 👀 I’m interested in sci-fi, horror - both movies and books.
 Also music, mainly non-mainstream metal and subgenres of punk.
 - 🌱 I’m currently learning JavaScript.
+- 🐶 Yes, that's my dog in my profile pic.
+His name is Winyl.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...